-- Guitar Hero Live; this was MY big Christmas present from Dan, but of course we got a second guitar and Ashar and I play together!
+- Guitar Hero Live; this was MY big Christmas present from Kaitlyn, but of course we got a second guitar and Ashar and I play together!
 It definitely takes some getting used to, but is super-fun.

 Places, projects and odds and ends